tytydraco/yessleep/out/Im_a_barista_that_serves_the_supernatural_I_think_my_coworker_is_a_goblin.md

 "I guess so."
 Fields replied.

 Why on earth was a doctor doing inspections?
 Jonathan didn't come up, so Barrow called again.
-"Johnny, come on!"
+"Jonathan, come on!"

 Out came the little ass.
 I guess it was nervous; the disguise was majorly out of place.
 Only one eye hole was lined up right, the nose was down by its mouth, and one leg was rolled up to its knee.
 How the hell was anyone falling for that?
 Still, Selene, Barrow, and Em stood with "Jonathan" as if nothing at all was amiss.